 In 2018, businesses were increasingly experiencing their workforces becoming more dispersed and mobile.
 This not only applies to employees but the key stakeholders and customers as well.

-The need for better collaborative solutions to keep up with a more global industry ecosystem is definitely a crucial factor to keep in mind for your teams to stay connected and keep up collaboration and innovation.
+The need for better collaborative solutions to keep up with a more global industry ecosystem is a crucial factor to keep in mind for your teams to stay connected and keep up collaboration and innovation.

 1. Huddle rooms

-So what is a huddle room you may ask?
+So what is a huddle room, you may ask?
 The answer is: “Any small meeting room or space that is well-equipped with technology, allowing small teams of people (usually around 5-12) to come together and collaborate in a private place.”

 And now you may think, why is that so fantastic?
-The answer is: It provides for collaboration with minimal distraction as it is a closed off room offering private space for discussion and idea sharing.
+The answer is: It provides for collaboration with minimal distraction as it is a closed-off room offering private space for discussion and idea sharing.
 Hence, it brings your team closer together.

 2. Different types of meetings

 This can be done with a “one button to push” function to schedule meetings.
-By doing so, there’s an address created, and the software then scrapes the address, syncs with calendar and invites the meeting room.
+By doing so, there’s an address created, and the software then scrapes the address, syncs with the calendar and invites the meeting room.